Skip to content →

 Tricia Thomas ~ Camp Director

 NOAH is excited to share that veteran NOAH camp staff, Tricia Thomas, will be returning as Camp Director this year.
-With the assistance of her son and trusty “assistant gopher,” Drake, she’ll be leading the charge for camp activities and fun as we reunite NOAH families in-person for the first time since 2019!
+With the assistance of her son and trusty “assistant gopher,” Drake, she’ll be leading the charge for camp activities and fun!

 Tricia Thomas is a parent of a child with albinism who has been involved with NOAH for many years.
 She has an Associate in Science degree in Early Childhood Education, and is a Lead Teacher and Director II qualified to work with young children.
 Tricia has obtained diverse additional credits in Education, Special Needs, Visual Impairments, Parent Advocacy, and Literary Education.
 She has extensive experience working with children from infancy through the teenage years in school and extracurricular settings, and has served as the Early Childhood Literacy Teacher & Adult Program Coordinator for the Sandown Public Library since 2014.